 - Goal – All employees will have completed training in “X” by June 30th

-Having unrealistic or unattainable goals is just setting yourself and your employees up for failure.
-Now, if you are a one person operation, then by all means go ahead and set a goal to double last years sales.
+Having unrealistic or unattainable business goals is just setting yourself and your employees up for failure.
+Now, if you are a one person operation, then by all means go ahead and set a goal to double last year’s sales.
 If you only increase sales 1.5 times, that’s still pretty good.

 But putting unrealistic expectations on employees will only do one of two things.
 Either it will crush morale when goals can’t be met, or if you do this too often, your employees won’t take you seriously.

 Is the goal something that you really want?
 Will attaining the goal actually help your business?
-Is it really a good idea to double your business if you’re already struggling to service the clients you have, or would you be actually hurting the business?
+Is it really a good idea to double your business if you’re already struggling to service the clients you have, or would you actually hurt the business?

-And don’t forget about your personal life.
-Will attaining a goal mean more time away from family?
+Related to your personal life, will attaining a goal mean more time away from family?
 Are your relationships already strained?

 Deadlines are important to motivation.
 I know from experience that if I’m not under a deadline to get something done, then I’m just going put it off as long as I can.

-Setting deadlines solidifies the goal, after all, a goal without a deadline is just a wish.
+Setting deadlines solidifies business goals; after all, a goal without a deadline is just a wish.